education.vic.gov.au

 Smoking and vaping ban

-A person must not smoke cigarettes, including e-cigarettes (regardless of whether they contain nicotine) within school premises and within 4 metres of any pedestrian access to school premises.
+A person must not smoke cigarettes, including e-cigarettes (regardless of whether they contain nicotine or are prescribed for therapeutic use) within school premises and within 4 metres of any pedestrian access to school premises.
 Smoking in these places is a fineable offence.
 The smoking and vaping ban applies to:

 • anyone present on school premises during and outside of school hours including students, teachers, contractors, parents or carers or the wider community, such as sporting groups